triplebob/emis-xml-convertor/README.md

 ---

-**Built for healthcare teams who need reliable, secure EMIS to SNOMED translation** 🏥
+**Built for healthcare teams who need accurate and secure EMIS to SNOMED translation** 🏥